Payment gateway for website

 What is a payment gateway for a website?

-A payment gateway for a website is a special technical solution that enables the website owner to accept online transactions from customers.
+A payment gateway for a website is a special technical solution that enables the website owner to accept online payments from customers.

 How does a payment gateway work?

-As we’ve just found out, a payment gateway is needed primarily to process bank card transactions.
+As we've just found out, a website payment gateway service is needed primarily to process bank card payments online.
 It happens as follows:

 - A customer visits your website and initiates an online transaction by clicking "Pay", "Buy", "Purchase", or any other button you have on your website initiating the payment process.